soil-initiative/stacks/proposals/stacks/Overview.md

 ```

 We can also attach a `stacksegref` to the *current* stack.
-This is done using the follwing instruction:
+This is done using the following instruction:
 ```
 stack.attach_switch $event : [t* stacksegref] -> unreachable
 ```